i-MSCP/plugins/Mailman/README.md

 ### Sponsors

-This plugin is sponsored by [Retail Service Management](http://www.retailservicesystems.com "Retail Service Management")
+Development of this plugin has been sponsored by [Retail Service Management](http://www.retailservicesystems.com "Retail Service Management")

 ### REQUIREMENTS

-Plugin compatible with i-MSCP version >= 1.1.0.rc2.4
+Plugin compatible with i-MSCP versions >= 1.1.0.rc2.4 (Not yet released)

 For now, it's assumed that you are using Mailman as provided by the Debian/Ubuntu mailman package.